plungepool/wiki-dot-plungepool-dot-dev/src/video_games.md

 # video games.

-## a few old games that have fostered new obsessions.
+## a few older titles that have fostered new obsessions.

 ### Densha de Go!
 Final